ilian2233/todoist-to-org-mode/README.md

 | `--key`    | `-k`       | api key for your todoist account.
 Can be found [here](https://app.todoist.com/app/settings/integrations/developer).
 Can have multiple. |
 | `--output` | `-o`       | Output file name.
 If left empty will print results in console.                                                                         |

+## Improvements
+- Currently recurring tasks are not supported.

 ## Similar projects
 - https://github.com/pmiddend/org-todoist
 - https://github.com/drmfinlay/todoist-org-mode